EarthquakeNPP: A Benchmark for Earthquake Forecasting with Neural Point Processes: Benchmarking Experiment

 For the three models with valid likelihood functions (NSTPP, DeepSTPP, and AutoSTPP), we present the mean log-likelihood scores in Figures \ref{fig:tll} and \ref{fig:sll}.
 These scores are compared alongside the ETAS model (Section \ref{sec:ETAS}) and a homogeneous Poisson process.
 The Poisson model is fit to events in the auxiliary, training, and validation windows to provide a baseline score for comparison.

 Unlike the NPPs, which follow the standard machine learning procedure of training, validation, and testing, ETAS does not typically incorporate validation in its estimation procedure.
 Thus, it is fit using both the training and validation windows combined.
 For NPPs, the likelihood for training, validation, and testing depends on events occurring before the respective splits through memory in their history.
 The exception is NSTPP, which lacks a direct dependency on prior events.
 Nevertheless, its likelihood is evaluated on the same data as the other models.

-The definition of the ETAS model (equation \ref{eq:ETAS_intensity}) specifies how the magnitudes of earthquakes in the history contribute towards the intensity function.
-This earthquake magnitude dependence is not implemented in any of the NPPs we benchmark, since it requires modeling choices beyond the scope of this work.
+To ensure that fitting ETAS on both the training and validation windows does not bias the comparison, we also tested an alternative configuration where ETAS was trained only on the training window.
+As shown in Appendix \ref{app:etas_training_window}, ETAS performance remains effectively unchanged under this setup.
+The ETAS formulation (Equation \ref{eq:ETAS_intensity}) also specifies how the magnitudes of prior earthquakes contribute to the conditional intensity; this magnitude dependence is not implemented in any of the NPPs we benchmark, since it requires modelling choices beyond the scope of this work.

+The ETAS model consistently achieves the highest temporal log-likelihood, with NPPs performing comparably or, in some cases, marginally better, except at the higher magnitude thresholds of the \texttt{SCEDC} catalog.
+Among the NPPs, AutoSTPP and NSTPP perform well across several datasets, though their performance is more variable than that of DeepSTPP, which demonstrates consistent, comparable performance to ETAS.
+Differences in Poisson performance across Figures \ref{fig:tll} and \ref{fig:sll} are driven by variations in clustering strength, with weakly clustered catalogs appearing nearly Poisson-like and strongly clustered catalogs exhibiting larger departures.